galactic-forensics/RPyScope/README.md

 but will be in the future.
 You can also easily change the default by hacking around in the code :)

+### <a name="settings"></a> Settings
+The settings allow you to configure your RPyScope app and are saved in '~/.config/rpyscope-config.json'.
+'open_preview_startup' lets you choose if the preview should be startet when you open the app.
+Checking 'open_cmd_startup' opens the command window when you open the app.
+'preview_x', 'preview_y' and 'preview_h' set the 'x' and 'y' position of the previews top left corner and its height respectively.
+The preview width is chosen to preserve the aspect ratio determined by the resolution.
+'default_directory', 'default_resolution' and 'default_framerate' are the values of you want to have for 'File path', 'Resolution' and 'Framerate' when you start the application.

 ### Command line interface (CLI)